kailash-manasarovar/statement/docs/timeline/2024/october.md

 - My bedroom wall, and bed, backed onto apartment number 18.
 - Not only that, but I could smell the cigarette smoke even with the bedroom door shut.
 - I assumed it was coming through the air-conditioning vents and so I blocked up the vent beside my bed with plastic, at which point the smell stopped.
-- Furthermore, while wondering about this, I opened the vent to see what was going on behind it, to see if there could be an outlet into nextdoor.
+- Furthermore, while wondering about this, I opened the vent to see what was going on behind it, to see if there could be an outlet into the next door apartment.
 - I put my phone inside and filmed what was behind the vent.
 - It looked like completely unfinished brickwork.
-- There was no smooth air ventilation system, it was just brick.
+- There was no smooth air ventilation system, it was just rough broken and unfinished brickwork.
 - Not only that, but the brick tunnel moved towards the outside wall - away from the air-conditioning system which was on the other side of the room in the bathroom and up onto the roof on the opposite side of the building to where this tunnel was heading.
-- And even more concerning, was that, the tunnelling which looked like someone had gone through with a workman's drill and never finished up the job, had an inlet to the right, which was the direction of the neighbor's apartment at number 18.
+- And even more concerning, was that, the tunnelling which looked like someone had gone through with a workman's drill and never finished up the job, had an inlet to the right, which was right into the neighboring apartment at number 18.
 - At the time I didn't really know what I was looking at.
-- Now, not only do I think the sedation mechanism was probably coming from number 18 through that particular vent, I also believe the cigarette smoke at the beginning of my stay was intentional; the way they tell you what they're going to do before they do it.
+- Now, not only do I think the sedation mechanism was probably coming from number 18 through that particular vent which was right beside my bed, I also believe the cigarette smoke at the beginning of my stay was intentional; the way they tell you what they're going to do before they do it (I've demonstrated a lot of that already).
 - Is that their weird way of alleviating personal guilt and divine retribution for their evil - we know how devout the gypsies are?
 - Or is it just plain evil?

 ### The housing register

-- Just before I escape the poisoned apartment and attempted murder at the end of the month, I get the owner's details from [the public register](#nota-simple-from-the-neighbors-flats).
+- Just before I escape the poisoned apartment and attempted murder at the end of the month, I have the presence of mind to request the owner's details from [the public register](#nota-simple-from-the-neighbors-flats).
-- The property owner is: MANUEL BALLESTEROS LOPEZ; sharing the name of Concha the guitar teacher who [I wrote to in the beginning when I had no idea what was going on](../2023/july.md#first-letter-to-concha).
+- The property owner is: MANUEL BALLESTEROS LOPEZ; sharing the name of Concha the guitar teacher who [I wrote to asking for help in the beginning when I had no idea what was going on](../2023/july.md#first-letter-to-concha).
 - She was bullied relentlessly by Domingo Cano Lopez and his students.
 - LOPEZ is of course one of Domingo's surnames.
 - I can't imagine in a tiny town like Denia these people wouldn't be somehow related.
-- Of course, I was so badly hacked by Spanish gangs that control the whole area, they could have easily rewritten this document to suit themselves before sending it.
+- Of course, I was so badly hacked by Spanish criminal gangs that have the whole area's internet ring-fenced for their sinister purposes, they could have easily rewritten this document to suit themselves before sending it.

 ## Iceland